fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/aktyv9jm/) to edit the column chart.

-**Trend-zone** is used to show a range of target values.
+**Trendzone** is used to show a range of target values.
 The trendzone uses the same attributes as the trendline. `isTrendZone` is the attribute which is used to specify whether a chart will be rendered with a trendline or a trendzone.
 Setting this attribute to `0` will render a trendline, setting it to `1` (default) will render a trendzone.

 A quarterly sales summary chart rendered with a trendzone to show a range of target values looks like this: